harigovindkk/CovidManagementSystem/README.md

 It will call login.java

 The database connection is provided in the file Connector.java.
-The necessary SQL Files are provided in the folder SQL
+The necessary SQL Files are provided in the folder named SQL and the required libraries are in the folder named Libraries.